chywang/CN-WikiCatReader/README.md

 3. Please refer to the JAVA implementation of the Word2Vec model here: https://github.com/NLPchina/Word2VEC_java.

-**More Notes on the Algorithm**

-1. This is an updated version of the algorithm proposed in our paper.
-We make slight changes and add more heuristics to extract more is-a relations.
-In total, we extract 1.94M is-a relation triples, instead of 1.12M, as reported in the paper.

-2. The codes will be added to this project continuously.

 **Citations**

 If you find this software useful for your research, please cite the following papers.